 Holding a unique and storied place in the history of Palm Springs, the Willows Historic Palm Springs Inn has stood proudly as one of the area’s most important and beloved landmarks for upwards of a century.
-Bearing a coveted “Class 1” historic designation by the Palm Springs Historic Preservation Board, the Willows is recognized today as one of the ten oldest historic sites in the city.
+Bearing a coveted “Class 1” historic designation by the City of Palm Springs, the Willows is recognized today as one of the ten oldest historic sites in the city.
 And what a history it has had.

 World travelers of wealth and exquisite taste, William and Nella Mead expected their desert retreat to be no less exceptional and to achieve their goal they engaged one of Southern California’s foremost architects, William J. Dodd of the firm of Dodd & Richards to plan the home they would call The Willows.
 The choice of the talented Dodd was a wise one.
 Renowned for his skillful designs of structures both residential and commercial, Dodd was particularly adept at creating classically elegant estates including the famous Danziger mansion crowning the top of Bel-Air and homes for such luminaries as Cecil B. De Mille and author Gene Stratton Porter.